 - Have your child read over the Residential Agreement and Code of Conduct.

 - Apply online through the Accommodation portal.

-Pathways to get into uni
+Admission pathways to get into uni

 Not everyone follows the same path through life – and the same goes for getting into university.